Nike PESTEL/PESTLE Analysis & Recommendations

 1. Rising labor costs in developing countries (threat)

-2. High transportation costs for materials and products (threat)
+2. High transportation costs for materials and sporting goods (threat)

 3. Slowdown of the Chinese economy (threat)